contensis/docs-management-dotnet/security/users/get-a-user.md

 # Get by email address async

-Gets a user by their email address.
+Gets a user by their email address asynchronously.

 ### Syntax